thifranc/docs.wiki.raw/User---Overview.md

 If you need to take notes for yourself or for a team, use our real time note pad [CodiMD](https://github.com/liquidinvestigations/docs/wiki/User---CodiMD).

-Engage with others and keep an overview on search practices and liquid workflows and projects via [DokuWiki](https://github.com/liquidinvestigations/docs/wiki/User---DokuWiki).
+Engage with others and keep an overview on search practices and liquid projects via [DokuWiki](https://github.com/liquidinvestigations/docs/wiki/User---DokuWiki).
-This is our collective project memory and knowledge base and you can contribute to it!
+This is our knowledge base and you can certainly contribute to it!

-Otherwise toggle back and forth our liquid apps by clicking the liquid logo or the text `-> Liquid at work`.
+Otherwise toggle back and forth between our liquid apps by clicking the liquid logo or the text `-> Liquid at work`.

 ![Liquid workflow](https://i.postimg.cc/7Z7jYhmp/Screen-Shot-2021-02-16-at-2-07-43-PM.png)